Alauddin Khalji was a nephew and son-in-law to Jalaluddin.

-He was also appointed Arizi-i-Mumalik (Minister of War).
+He was also appointed Minister of Defense (Arizi-i-Mumalik).

-In AD 1294, he led the first Turkish expedition to southern India and plundered Devagiri.
+He led the first Turkish expedition to southern India in AD 1294 and pillaged Devagiri.

-In July AD 1296, he murdered his uncle and father-in-law Jalaluddin Khalji and crowned himself as the Sultan.
+He assassinated his uncle and father-in-law Jalaluddin Khalji in July AD 1296, and he proclaimed himself as the Sultan.

-(2) The Sultan reorganized the spy system and took measure to make it more effective.
+(2) The Sultan reorganized and took steps to make the spy program more effective.

-To control the prices, Alauddin set up three different markets for different commodities in Delhi.
+To regulate the rates, Alauddin founded three separate commodity markets in Delhi.

 the grain market (Mandi),